 There’s a growing desire to bring autonomous algorithms and systems into all aspects our daily lives to make our jobs, chores, and downtime easier and more enjoyable.
 At the same time, there are many individuals in our society who are impoverished, in danger, gravely ill, or otherwise generally requiring assistance.
 AI can help this situation by detecting bacteria in water quickly and accurately, identifying children who are at risk of being a victim of sexual trafficking or exploitation, helping a doctor identify cancer and diseases more quickly, and developing drugs in a more cost-efficient manner.

 AI is not limited to helping people in need.
 We can use AI to study and protect wildlife, help restore historical landmarks, and monitor our planet.
 AI is being used to increase crop production with a reduced amount of resources, to help feed a planet of more than 7 billion.
 It can also be used by first responders to study our cities and our surrounding environments to plan for and respond to disasters, saving countless lives in the process.
-This presentation will provide technical highlights of the solutions Intel has created to address these issues.

-An example of AI for social good is the TrailGuard camera, a smart camera device that utilizes deep learning based workloads to detect poachers in wildlife reserves such as the African Grumeti.
+One example of AI for social good is the TrailGuard camera, a smart camera device that utilizes deep learning based workloads to detect poachers in wildlife reserves such as the African Grumeti.
 Improving dramatically upon classical motion sensors thanks to modern object detectors, the TrailGuard camera is able to avoid common false positives such as animals moving through the camera frame, but correctly flag humans in off-limits areas of the reserve.